JoergFiedler/weather-alert-example/README.md

 Sample project to demonstrate how to use [here.com Weather API](https://developer.here.com/rest-apis/documentation/weather/topics/user-guide.html) using Angular.

 This is a gulp based project.
-So please make sure you have {node|io|js installed.
+So please make sure you have {node|io}js installed.

 Run the following command and follow the instructions on the screen.